 - Siding: Check out the exterior walls for any obvious signs of damage or disrepair, including peeling paint, rotting wood, cracks or other signs of decay.

-Whether or not the house’s bedrooms are suitable for your needs will depend on what you plan on using them for.
-For example, families with small children might not want a house where the master bedroom is on a different floor from the kids’ bedrooms.
+Whether the home’s bedrooms are suitable for your needs will depend on how you plan to use them.
+For example, families with small children might not want a house where the primary bedroom is on a different floor from the kids’ bedrooms.

 When you’re checking out the bathroom, make sure everything’s in working order:

 - With the seller’s or REALTOR®’s permission, flush the toilets, test the faucets and even turn on the shower.

 - Look under the sink and around the toilet for leaks and water damage.

 - Keep an eye out for mold.

 If you’re seriously considering buying a house, you’ll want to make sure there are no surprises after you move in, such as low water pressure or plumbing problems.